A survey on independence-based Markov networks learning: Markov networks representation

 That is, the Markov blanket of a variable is the smallest set of variables that shields it from the probabilistic influence of the variables not in the blanket.
 From a graphical view point, the Markov blanket of a variable $X$ is identical to its neighbors in the graph.

-In the textbook of \citep{pearl88} is proved formally that, for strictly positive distributions, the independence structure can be constructed by piecing together the Markov blanket of all the variables of the domain, connecting with an edge every two variables $X$ and $Y$, such that $X$ belongs to the Markov blanket of $Y$.
-Also there is a proof stating that every variable $X \in \set{V}$ in a distribution that satisfies the Pearl's axioms shown in Equations~(\ref{eq:generalaxioms}) has a unique Markov blanket.
-As only strictly positive distribution satisfies the Intersection axiom, it is valid only for positive distributions.
+In the textbook of \cite{pearl88}, it is proved formally that, for strictly positive distributions, the independence structure can be constructed by piecing together the Markov blanket of all the variables of the domain, connecting with an edge every two variables $X$ and $Y$, such that $X$ belongs to the Markov blanket of $Y$.
+There is also a proof stating that every variable $X \in \set{V}$ in a distribution that is a graph isomorph, and therefore satisfies the Pearl's axioms, has a unique Markov blanket.
+As only strictly positive distributions satisfy the Intersection axiom, this mechanism for constructing the structure only holds for positive distributions.